Why Work Here

 UP TIES - Young professional network

-This ERG works with the company to ensure that Union Pacific attracts, develops and retains emerging professionals.
+This ERG works with the company to ensure that Union Pacific connects, develops, and empowers young professionals.
 This effort is seen as critical to the future success of the railroad.
-Membership in UP Ties promotes understanding of the railroad, heightens inter-departmental knowledge, builds leadership and communications skills and provides UP another "face" in the Omaha community.
+Membership in UP Ties promotes understanding of the railroad, heightens inter-departmental knowledge and networks, develops members professionally and personally, engages in philanthropic activities, and provides UP another "face" in the Omaha community.

 UP VETS - Veterans Network